aarpm433/m9/MERN_CodeBloggs_ForFrontend/MERN_CodeBloggs_ForFrontend/README.md

 ## Main Admin view

 #### What, if any DATA is required from the backend to render the wireframe?
+It needs to check if a user is admin auth or not
 #### What, if any, ACTIONS is this wireframe responsible for?
+No actions yet

 ```